-- 6.1.2 Major site formation was carried at Holes 1, 2, 9 and 11 to 18 during the reporting month.
+- 6.1.2 Major site formation was carried at southern part of East Course during the reporting month.
 No dust suppression measure was provided during rock breaking activities.
-Dust generation from the haul road, during earth moving operation and excavation were observed at sunny and windy weather, insufficient dust mitigation measures was provided on site.
-According to the site observation, one water truck (sometimes two numbers) were provided on site for haul road watering to minimize the dust generation from the haul road only. - 6.1.3 Huge temporary soil stockpiles were mainly located at Holes 1 and 16.
-The Contractor was repeatedly urged to provide sufficient mitigation measures.
+Dust generation from the haul road, during earth moving operation and excavation were observed at sunny and windy weather, insufficient dust mitigation measures was provided on site. - 6.1.3 Huge temporary soil stockpiles were mainly located at Holes 1 and 16.
 There were many sand/aggregates located at Holes 1 and 9, these stockpiles are more vulnerable to silty runoff and dust generation due to their particular size are more fine in nature and not suitable for compaction and watering.
-The Contractor was suggested to cover the stockpiles properly or other equivalent to reduce the dust nuisance to the environment under the APCO requirement. - 6.1.4 The Contractor was reminded to minimize the dust generated by the site vehicles moving along the haul road by paving the heavy traffic haul road and haul road near to the existing golf course.
+Soil stockpiles were planted with hydroseed to reduce the dust nuisance to the environment under the APCO requirement. - 6.1.4 The Contractor was reminded to minimize the dust generated by the site vehicles moving along the haul road by paving the heavy traffic haul road and haul road near to the existing golf course.
 The Contractor was repeatedly reminded to provide sufficient dust suppression measure at all other excavation / earth moving areas. - 6.1.5 As permanent cart path, turfing and hydroseeding areas (permanent areas and eroded slope) will gradually completed, therefore, dust generation will gradually decrease from the construction site is expected. - 6.1.6 Concrete batching plant was operating during this reporting month.
-The concrete produced was mainly for the extension of administration and maintenance buildings, underground water tanks, pumping stations and cart paths.
-No major dust generation was observed from the concrete batching plant during operation. - 6.1.7 The Contractor claimed the water source for dust suppression was insufficient from the construction site.
-They had successfully applied the water supply from WSD to the construction site.
-The Contractor agreed to fill up the Hole 2 underground water tank at nighttime to reduce the queue up time at the fresh water inland marsh.
-However, no further action was observed at the construction site. - 6.1.8 The Contractor was reminded to install the hoarding near to the main exit/entrance near S7 according to the Air Pollution Control Ordinance and its subsidiary regulations.
+No major dust generation was observed from the concrete batching plant during operation.
+As the construction of the administration buildings and maintenance buildings and cart paths will complete soon, the concrete batching plant is expected to be dismantled by the end of May 2007. - 6.1.7 The Contractor was reminded to install the hoarding near to the main exit/entrance near S7 according to the Air Pollution Control Ordinance and its subsidiary regulations.
 It was outstanding for at least few months.